SAP/apibusinesshub-api-recipes/principalPropagation/utility/readme.md

 - The output trust file is generated in

-> ./out/upload_this_destination_in_target_account.xml
+> ./out/upload_this_destination_in_origin_account.xml

 - The output file is to uploaded in the

-> Target sub-account->Destinations-> Import button.
+> Origin sub-account->Destinations-> Import button.
 Import the Destination , name the Destination and save

 # Generate Destination for OAuth2UserTokenExchange
 -  Navigate to the *utility* folder